 In the cookie settings on our website, you may find further information about the specific cookies and third-party services used.
 (Link to User-Centrics)

 We would like to point out that, given the current state of technology, it is not possible to guarantee complete protection of data transmitted over the Internet.
 In some circumstances, third parties may be able to penetrate network security and monitor communications.
 In this regard, please note that the transmission of data via email is fundamentally not encrypted.

 10. Retention period

 11.1.
 We may modify the terms of this Policy or include additional terms to, for example, reflect changes to the law, or changes to our products and/or services.
 We encourage you to review these terms regularly.
 If you do not agree to the modified terms, you should discontinue your use of the Website.
 If there is any inconsistency between these terms and the additional terms, the additional terms shall prevail to the extent of any inconsistency between these terms and such additional terms.
-This policy was last amended on 21 May 2019.
+This statement was last amended on June 2023

 12. Governing Law and Jurisdiction

 The use of this Website shall be governed by and construed in accordance with the laws of Singapore and HARTING and the user agree to submit to the non-exclusive jurisdiction of the Singapore courts.